wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.66 =
+* Additional controls to eliminate duplicate entries added.
+One-click delete all Feed to Posts entries and associated featured images added.
+Turkish translation added.
+Added support for Vimeo feeds.
+Fixed bugs associated with images that use properties with single quotes.
 = Version 2.65 =
 * Pagination numbers added, choose to have Feed to Post items set to no index, no follow in the meta tag to make search invisible (if respected by crawlers), images with single quotes around the src tag now recognized, several bug fixes.
 = Version 2.64 =